top of page

 Finally, I developed a series of wireframes to illustrate the most important aspects of our redesign strategy for the UXPA website.
 Along with some layout changes to improve readability and visual hierarchy, the team focused our wireframe redesigns on improving navigation and search.
 These changes were informed by common problems, trends, and feedback from our research.

-From the user research and client consultations, I uncovered key problems to address with our redesign.
-For the home page, we knew UXPA was looking to boost engagement and conversion opportunities such as chapter membership, conference/event attendance, paid courses, etc. Users main issues where with findability and clarity, caused by global nav labels, content groupings, and poor visual hierarchy.
+From the user research and client consultations, I uncovered key problems to address with our redesign, such as boosting engagement and conversion opportunities, and improving findability and clarity.
 I approached the design process with these problem areas in mind.

 Frame1.png